 Some members of myPHteam have asked about how their pulmonary arterial hypertension (PAH) relates to their hearts and lungs.
 “What does PAH mean or do to your heart?
 The shortness of breath is very scary,” one member posted.

-Your heart and lungs help move oxygen-rich blood throughout your body.
-A problem with either of these vital organs can spell trouble for your cardiovascular system and the rest of your body.
-When you’re living with PAH — one of the five types of pulmonary hypertension (PH) — problems usually develop in the lungs, the heart, or both.
+Your heart and lungs work together to move blood and oxygen throughout your body.
+A problem with either of these vital organs can affect your cardiovascular system and the rest of your body.

 To understand how your heart and lungs work together, we’ll look at how your blood moves through them.
-It’s different from your systemic circulation, which moves oxygenated blood from your heart throughout your body to your other organs.
+This is different from systemic circulation, which moves oxygen-rich blood from your heart to the rest of your body.

 Inside the lungs, carbon dioxide from your body is exchanged for oxygen.
-The blood is then moved into your pulmonary veins and left atrium.
+The blood then moves into your pulmonary veins and left atrium.
 This chamber pumps blood through the mitral valve and into your left ventricle.
 This is your blood’s last stop in the journey through your lungs and heart.

-After the blood gives away its oxygen and nutrients, it travels back to your heart through your veins.
-The cycle then starts over again.
-Your heart is a powerful muscle that works fast — it takes less than a minute for blood to travel to a body part and return to the heart.
+Your heart is a powerful muscle that works fast.
+It takes less than a minute for blood to travel to a body part and return to the heart.

-Your lungs and heart are closely connected — if a problem arises with one organ, chances are that the other will be affected.
-Studies show that your lung function is related to your heart health.
+Studies show that lung function is related to heart health.
 For example, cardiovascular factors that play a role in lung health include:

 Now that you know how the lungs and heart work together, it’s easier to understand how PAH can affect them.
 PAH is a type of pulmonary hypertension that happens when you have high blood pressure in your pulmonary arteries, making them stiff and narrow.
-Again, these blood vessels move deoxygenated blood from your heart to your lungs.
-PAH makes it harder for these blood vessels to move blood from your heart to your lungs, which can cause symptoms like:
+These blood vessels carry blood with low oxygen from your heart to your lungs.

 Many cases of PAH are idiopathic, meaning they have no known cause.
 Other causes of PAH include: